alloy-rs/core/crates/abi/type_system.md

 We support types at the interface between Solidity and other systems.
 These are types that are commonly ABI encoded/decoded.
-We do not support types that are internal-only (e.g. array slices) or solidity type modifications describing EVM internals (e.g. `payable` and `memory`) except where they interact with external systems.
+We do not support types that are internal-only (e.g. array slices) or Solidity type modifications describing EVM internals (e.g. `payable` and `memory`) except where they interact with external systems.